The ASUS ROG Ally is easily the most powerful handheld gaming PC yet, and we highly recommend it for certain kinds of gamers.

 You can slightly extend the battery life by turning down the resolution and limiting the refresh rate, but if you want to use the Ally’s power in full, you can only expect around an hour of use.

 In Performance mode, the Ally’s battery life will still depend on what game you’re playing.
-But we found that with triple-A titles and at 720p, the Ally can last for around 2-3 hours.
-This isn’t too bad, especially given old handhelds like the PSP were only able to last for around the same time for some titles.
+But we found that with triple-A titles and at 720p, the Ally can last for around 2 hours at most.
+This isn’t the best but not too bad, especially given old handhelds like the PSP were only able to last for around the same time for some demanding titles.

-As for Silent mode battery life, the ROG Ally can last for 5+ hours, depending of course on the brightness and other settings.
-But if you want to watch movies/shows on a five-hour plane ride, for instance, the ROG Ally should be good for that.
+As for Silent mode battery life, the ROG Ally can last for maybe 5 hours at max, depending of course on the brightness and other settings.
+But if you want to watch movies/shows on a short plane ride, for instance, the ROG Ally should be good for that if you turn down the resolution and brightness.

 Of course, we were only able to test the Ally as new, so we can’t say for certain how degradation will affect its battery life in the long run.